vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 {% endhighlight %}

-Ok, now we got first tuple on our dict with `key="John"`
+Ok, now we got the first tuple in our dict with `key="John"`

 ## Step 3: Returns age from pair (name, age)

-Once we want just its age, then `filterByKey` changes to getAge
+Since we want just its age, then `filterByKey` changes to getAge

 {% highlight hs %}